 By the way, these may great gifts for the environmentally conscious.
-If you don’t have the time or the inclination to try making these yourself, you can buy the beeswax wraps ready-made at reasonable prices, — See them on Amazon.
+If you don’t have the time or the inclination to try making these yourself, you can buy the beeswax wraps ready-made at reasonable prices, — these ones are popular.

 You can also get beeswax wraps from Life Without Plastic, which has many Earth-friendly alternatives to plastic products for everyday life.

 If you happen to be in Australia — You can find beeswax wraps at reasonable prices at Biome.